Pylon Reenactment Society

 Pylon Reenactment Society is an American rock band from Athens, Georgia.

 Since 2014, Vanessa Briscoe Hay, who was the singer of Pylon, has fronted the Pylon Reenactment Society, aka PRS, a band featuring members of more recent Athens bands like The Glands and Casper & the Cookies who perform the music of Pylon and now are writing and recording original material.

 In a 2016 Portland Mercury interview, Hay said, "It's been inspirational, if that's the right word, to be able to play this music again.
 I really don't want people to forget Pylon.
 These are different people and we are re-enacting this experience, so it's not exactly Pylon, but it's fresh and done in the same spirit".

 In October 2017, Pylon Reenactment Society self-released an EP that was initially recorded on December 11, 2016 for broadcast in Los Angeles, California for DJ Michael Stock's Part Time Punks KXLU show, titled Part Time Punks Session.

-Hay was named one of the “25 Best Frontwomen of All Time” by Paste Magazine in March 2018.
+Hay was named one of the "25 Best Frontwomen of All Time" by Paste Magazine in March 2018.

-Pylon Reenactment Society released a 7-inch single with two brand-new songs, “Messenger” backed with “Cliff Notes” in late November 2018.
-Critic Falling James noted the new release in his LA Times article for upcoming shows in the LA area: “The A-side is an intriguing track as Hay purrs enigmatically over a rubbery bass line and sliced-up guitar accents, emphasizing that the charismatic vocalist's worldview is just as (post)modern as ever.”
+Pylon Reenactment Society released a 7-inch single with two brand-new songs, "Messenger" backed with "Cliff Notes" in late November 2018.
+Critic Falling James noted the new release in his LA Times article for upcoming shows in the LA area: "The A-side is an intriguing track as Hay purrs enigmatically over a rubbery bass line and sliced-up guitar accents, emphasizing that the charismatic vocalist's worldview is just as (post)modern as ever."

 On May 28, 2019, Pylon Reenactment Society performed at Primavera Sound 2019 in Barcelona, Spain upon a brand new stage sponsored by Heineken just for cult artists.

+On September 29, 2023 Pylon Reenactment Society announced the release of their debut album, Magnet Factory, which came out February 9, 2024 on Strolling Bones Records.
+It was produced by Briscoe Hay and NeSmith and recorded by David Barbe (Drive-by Truckers) and Tom Ashton (March Violets).
+‘Magnet Factory’ features nine originals and two unrecorded Pylon tunes from their earliest days.
+Met with critical acclaim, Uncut Magazine awarded the album an 8/10 rating in the March 2024 issue, saying "Magnet Factory finds the quartet in scintillating form, shifting smartly between angular noise-pop and nervy punk-funk, topped with Hay’s spiky vocals… a terrific debut from American post-punk veterans."

+The Associated Press said, "...Briscoe Hay remains a distinctive, boundary-defying songwriter… Amid the algorithm-driven din that now fills earbuds, Magnet Factory sounds as fresh as Pylon first did… from start to finish, the band is an irresistible blend of simplicity and synchronicity, the music both edgy and therapeutic."